srcreigh/srcreigh.github.io/src/blog/modular-uiviewcontroller-features.markdown

 and hook it up to the user interface.

-Although iOS mobile application developers are fortunate that it is already this easy to “add a method” to a controller, there is another very good alternative.
-In particular, using Objective-C's categories allows developers to implement a helper *method* instead of implementing a helper *object* that contains the functionality in an instance method.
+Although iOS mobile application developers are fortunate that it is already this easy to &#8220;add a method&#8221; to a controller, there is another good alternative.
+In particular, instead of implementing a helper *object* that contains the functionality in an instance method, using Objective-C's categories allows developers to implement a helper *method*.

 ### Category Modules
 Categories are, in essence, method modules.
-According to the Apple developer documentation, “a category can be declared for any class, ... [and] at runtime, there's no difference between a method added by a category and one that is implemented by the original class.”
-Note that any method that is defined in the *implementation file* for a category will be added to a class at runtime, not just ones that are declared in the header file.
+According to the Apple developer documentation, &#8220;a category can be declared for any class, ... [and] at runtime, there's no difference between a method added by a category and one that is implemented by the original class.&#8221; Note that any method that is defined in the *implementation file* for a category will be added to a class at runtime, not just ones that are declared in the header file.